rendon/blog/views/aho-corasick/source.md

 <blockquote>You are given a text T (1 <= |T| <= 1,000,000) and n (1 <= n <= 1000) patterns, each pattern P<sub>i</sub> has at least 1 and at most 500 characters.
 Find how many times each pattern occurs in T.</blockquote>

-Although we can find the number of occurrences of a pattern in linear time (for example, using the [Z Algorithm](/z-algorithm)) , there are many patterns and so this approach will not be fast enough to finish in a reasonably amount of time.
+Although we can find the number of occurrences of a pattern in linear time (for example, using the [Z Algorithm](/z-algorithm)) , there are many patterns and so this approach will not be fast enough to finish in a reasonable amount of time.

 In short and as you probably have already guessed, there exist a more efficient solution to this problem than our first attempt, the string matching algorithm invented by Alfred V. Aho and Margaret J. Corasick.
-I will not try to explain the algorithm because the authors explain it very well in their paper, I'm only going to provide you with an implementation and some practice problems.
+I will not try to explain the algorithm because the authors explain it very well in their paper.
+I'm only going to provide you with an implementation and some practice problems.

 This is the paper [Efficient String Matching: An Aid to Bibliographic Search](/aho-corasick/AhoCorasick.pdf)